davehasagithub/slidewsl/NOTES.md

       relays into the privileged socket.
     - Local customizations can be achieved through an optional script that runs when initializing the devcontainer.
-  - The devcontainer includes containers for nginx, Angular, and PHP.
+  - The devcontainer includes containers for nginx, Angular, PHP, and KeyDB.
   You can perform one-off yarn and composer installs and ng builds.

 ### Customizations